|© Maggie Thompson|

 This annual award honors exceptional volunteer work by an SEJ member.
 It was created by the SEJ board in 1998 and named in honor of SEJ founder David Stolberg.
+Nominees may not be a board member or anyone who is paid by SEJ.

 Much of SEJ's best work is accomplished by member-volunteers: tour and panel organizers for the conference, awards program leaders, contributors to SEJournal, SEJ-talk and www.sej.org, freedom-of-information watchdogs, mentors, and leaders in diversity outreach.
 Volunteers define the heart and soul of SEJ, and they expand the group's reach and significance in ways that are not easily measured.